 Bonanza (formerly "Bonanzle") formed in 2008.
-It is one of the youngest marketplace sites out there, but has gained a good following among buyers and sellers.
-The bulk of Bonanza's product listings are geared towards fashion products.
+It is one of the youngest marketplace sites out there but has gained a good following among buyers and sellers.
+The bulk of Bonanza's product listings are geared toward fashion products.
 If you're an eager fashionista, then this site may be perfect for you.

 One thing that made Bonanza a big hit among sellers is the low fees associated with making a sale.
 The site has developed a high profile online as well, earning the site a good position as one of the most promising startups.

 Oodle is a California-based classifieds aggregator site that connects with Facebook via the Facebook Marketplace app.
 This app is behind all of the buying and selling activity on Facebook.
 Oodle functions like Craigslist, but with better functionality and a more user-friendly interface.